clementmouchet/longhorn-js-client/README.md

 ### Environment Variables

+`PUBLIC_URL` can be set to your base url (absolute or relative)

-`REACT_APP_LONGHORN_URL` can be set to the url of your instance of Longhorn, otherwise it'll default to `https://okapi-longhorn.herokuapp.com`
+`REACT_APP_LONGHORN_URL` can be set to the url of your instance of Longhorn (absolute or relative), otherwise it'll default to `/okapi-longhorn`

+_Variables can be specifiled at runtime with a Node server or at build time for static deployments._

+For example. if your Longhorn API is deployed behind `/api` & the client is behind `/app` you can use the following command:

+    REACT_APP_LONGHORN_URL=/api PUBLIC_URL=/app npm run build

 ### Static Server